-Previously called the World Society for the Protection of Animals, the charity World Animal Protection operates globally to end the needless suffering of animals, to influence decision makers to put animals on the global agenda, to help the world see how important animals are to all of us, and to inspire people to change animals’ lives for the better.
+World Animal Protection is a charity which operates globally to end the needless suffering of animals, influencing decision makers to put animals on the global agenda, helping the world see how important animals are to all of us, and inspiring people to change animals’ lives for the better.
 The organisation moves wherever the need for animal protection is greatest, including treating more than 70,000 animals following the Haiti earthquake in 2010, training vets in Thailand, ending bear dancing across India in 2012, and investigating animal trafficking in El Salvador.
 Today World Animal Protection has offices in 15 countries including Australia, Brazil, Canada, China, Costa Rica, Denmark, India, Kenya, the Netherlands, New Zealand, Sweden, Thailand, UK and the USA.

 - All managers able to utilise and demonstrate enquiry led coaching skills.